nlef/moonraker-telegram-bot/docs/config_sample.md

 #debug: false
 #	This enables extensive logging.
 Only use it for debugging/troubleshooting.
 #	Default is to omit this/false.
-#log_path: /tmp
+#log_path: /klipper_logs
 #	You can change the path for the logfiles.
-The default behaviour is to place them under /tmp.
+The default behaviour is to place them under /klipper_logs.
-#	On a typical installation this would mean, that logs get cleared on a reboot.
 #	You can choose another location, if needed.
 ```